Cardhalla: History

-Since then, the event has raised nearly 2000 dollars for charity and given people an opportunity to do something with their spare time at the convention.
+Since then, the event has raised nearly $2000 for charity and given people an opportunity to do something with their spare time at the convention.

 In 2006 the first offshoot of this event was seen at Phoenix ConGames where 30,000 cards were used to build, donate, and destroy.
 Over 1000 cards were taken from the GenCon 2005 event and used to seed Phoenix ConGames 2006.
 The money raised ($276.00) at Phoenix ConGames was donated to a local orphanage.